-Authorize a Mac or PC
+Authorize your Mac or PC using iTunes

 - Choose Store > Authorize This Computer from the menu bar.

 You might need to show the menu bar to see this option in Windows.
 In earlier versions of iTunes, you can access this option from the Advanced menu.

 - Enter your Apple ID and click Authorize.